Skip to main content

 Buy Now, Pay Later Integration Process

 BNPL payments can be made easily by creating payment requests via the Stitch API.
-Users can then be guided to the returned redirect URLs, for them to select their instalment plan, specify card details for subsequent collections, and authorise their BNPL card payments.
-This all occurs within the Stitch-hosted UI, which may be white-labelled in-line with the merchant’s branding.
+Users can then be redirected to the Stitch Consumer App, for them to select an instalment plan, input card details for subsequent collections, and authorise the initial instalment.

 Generate Payment Request URL

-Similarly to creating Pay By Bank and Once-Off card payments, BNPL creation is protected by a client token.
+Similarly to creating Pay By Bank or Card payments, BNPL payment request creation is protected by a client token.
 You'll need to follow the steps described in the client token guide to obtain a client token with the client_paymentrequest scope.

-To create the request, a GraphQL mutation is used to specify the requested amount, references, and user information.
+To create the request, a GraphQL mutation is used to specify the requested amount, references, and order information.

 The GraphQL API URL https://api.stitch.money/graphql can be used for all payment requests (whether on test or live clients).